-Mr. David Wiebes is owner and president of DM Holdings & Appraisals and operates Global Equipment Finance and Global Equipment TM which is the remarketing arm for several business assets it acquires.
+Mr. David Wiebes is owner and president of Global Equipment Finance and Global Equipment TM which is the remarketing arm for several business assets it acquires.
 He is a licensed and bonded Bailiff and appointed by the Lieutenant Governor of Ontario and operates a successful Bailiff office.
-He has over 15 years experience of Asset remarketing and evaluation.
+He has over 15 years experience of asset remarketing and evaluation.
 His clients include financial institutions, insurance companies, barristers & solicitors, accounting firms, trustees, banks, as well as many independent small to large companies and other individuals.

 As a member of the Canadian Personal Property Appraisers Group (CPPAG) we must adhere to a strict code of ethics, which assures our clients a service that can be relied on now, and in the future.
 We value our reputation for competent, ethical and personal service.
 Whatever your requirements are, call us for a free consultation.

 - When ready to sell your business or retire: You will need to know exactly what your company is worth.
 We are the independent 3rd party to give you honest answers regarding your equipment values.

 - When entering into or dissolving a partnership: An independent third party opinion is extremely important under these circumstances.

 - To determine your equipment value: Before placing it on the market and before calling the Auctioneer.
 Don’t let unqualified buyers waste your valuable time making ridiculous “low-ball” offers.
 You’re the one who decides how to sell it.

 - When wanting to know what to pay: for that entire plant or just one machine.
 Don’t get caught paying for something that’s obsolete.

 - When faced with divorce: You need a fair and balanced value on your assets.